 How does card sorting work?
 What are the benefits?
 What do you need to be aware of?
 How can it help improve the usability of your website?
 What’s the difference between open, closed and hybrid card sorting?
 WHAT DOES IT DO, FOR THE LOVE OF GOD TELL ME IN PLAIN ENGLISH PLEASE???

 Well, when you’ve calmed down a little bit, I’ll answer your questions and then perhaps we can go outside for some fresh air.

 Or if you’d prefer a video version of this article, presented by our hosts Jen and Alex from the UserZoom research team, click below.

 What is card sorting?

-Card sorting is a test you can run to improve the navigation of your website, and like all the best methods of UX testing it puts the user at the centre of your observations.
+A card sorting study can help you to improve the navigation of your website, and like all the best methods of user testing it puts the user at the centre of your observations.

 In card sorting, participants are presented with a list of items (for example, all the products featured in an online supermarket) and asked to group them in a way that makes the most logical sense to them.

 Depending on the type of card sort, participants can also choose names for the groups they’ve put together, forming the potential categories and subcategories of a website.